reinhart1010/nix/docs/en/linux/schroot.md

 ---
 layout: page
 title: linux/schroot (English)
-description: "Run command or start an interactive shell with a different root directory.
+description: "Run a command or start an interactive shell with a different root directory.
 More customizable than `chroot`."
-content_hash: 854aaabbfeb46e6647f19ea5b279f90b575369c5
+content_hash: 1fb09cda3a0a34ba3d348cf1c40f96c0c51c570a
+last_modified_at: 2023-08-31
 ---
 # schroot

-Run command or start an interactive shell with a different root directory.
+Run a command or start an interactive shell with a different root directory.
 More customizable than `chroot`.
 More information: <https://wiki.debian.org/Schroot>.

+- List available chroots:

+`schroot --list`

 - Run a command in a specific chroot: